 Marsy's Law represents a nationwide campaign that seeks to place crime victim rights in state constitutions.
-Many states and the federal government already have similar victims' bill of rights in their laws, but their enforcement has been spotty and inconsistent.
+Many states and the federal government already have similar victims' bills of rights in their laws, but their enforcement has been spotty and inconsistent.
 By placing these rights in state constitutions, Marsy's Law strives to give victims more options to hold government actors accountable for failing to protect victims' rights.
-While the law's intent is certainly laudable, its implementation has faced challenges.
+While the law's intent is laudable, its implementation has faced challenges.
 And, in certain cases, the constitutional rights of victims have come up against those of defendants.

 Marsy's Law is named after a 21-year-old murder victim, Marsalee Nicholas.
 Her ex-boyfriend stalked and murdered her in 1983.
 Days after Marsy's murder, her mother ran into the accused killer in the grocery store.
 No one told the family that the accused had been released on bail.

 To prevent other families from enduring similar pain and give victims a stronger voice in the criminal justice system, Henry Nicholas (Marsy's brother) created the nationwide campaign, Marsy's Law for All.
 The campaign seeks to place victims' rights on equal footing with criminal defendants' rights in every state constitution.
 California (home to Marsy and her family) became the first state in 2008 to approve Marsy's Law as an amendment to the state constitution.
 (Prop.
 9.)